Bangkok Arrival Guide and Travel Tips

 10. Must-Try Foods for First-Timers in Bangkok

-Bangkok is truly a flavor town with so many must try foods, you can eat safely on the street or in any of the food courts around the city and inside the malls.
+Bangkok is truly a flavor town.
+There are so many must-try foods and you can generally eat safely from one of the many food stalls or at one of the mall food courts.
 BUT be prepared for some spicy food!

-So don’t leave Bangkok without trying these famous dishes:
+So don’t travel to Bangkok without trying these famous dishes:

 • Pad Thai: A classic stir-fried noodle dish usually with shrimps.